Mambouna/pgturbo/doc/stickers.rst

 ===============

-`Sticker Mule`_ have graciously offered to provide a number of stickers for Pygame Zero users for free.
+`Sticker Mule`_ have graciously offered to provide a number of stickers for Pygame Turbo users for free.

 .. _`Sticker Mule`: https://www.stickermule.com/supports/opensource